 Removal of furniture from lounges, classrooms, study areas or other places on campus for a student’s personal use is considered theft.
 A $50 charge per day will be assessed for each piece of furniture, and the individual may also be subject to disciplinary action.
 Damage to College furniture will require restitution for the cost of the property.
 Room furniture may not be stored or removed from the room.

-Charcoal grills are only allowed on campus with the permission of the Residence Life Coordinator.
+Charcoal grills are only allowed on campus with the permission of the Resident Director of the specific residence hall.
 They must be kept 10 feet away from all buildings.
 No flammable liquids (propane, etc.) are allowed on campus.

 Guests may visit at the request of the room occupant and must be escorted at all times in any public areas of the buildings.
 Overnight guests are welcome in the halls for two nights at no charge.
 Overnight visitors of the same sex are welcome for two nights in freshman halls, provided both roommates agree.
 Limited guest rooms are available in the residence halls for a nominal fee.
 Two or more guests, or guests staying more than two nights, must occupy guest rooms.
 Guest cannot stay more than 2 nights in a 7-day period.
 All visitors are expected to observe College policies.
 Violators will be asked to leave the campus and may be subject to prosecution under the law.
 The College reserves the right to restrict the activity of any guest.
 Residents are held responsible for the behavior of their guests and all activities originating from their assigned room.
 Cohabitation is not allowed.